 Extreme events such as drought or heatwaves can cause a reduced photosynthesis and a release of carbon dioxide from ecosystems to the atmosphere.
 For example, we found that extreme climate events cause increasing ecosystem productivity in spring but decreasing productivity in summer in Europe (Sippel et al. 2017).
 Such drought events increase also the mortality in temperate forests while frost events are important in boreal forests (Thurner et al. 2016).
 Droughts and heatwaves support also the occurrence of wildfires: The Figure shows the average burned fraction per year.
 Currently, my research focus on the factors that control the occurence and spread of wildfires and how fires can be modelled from satellite data (Forkel et al. 2017).

 Ecosystem models or vegetation models are necessary to quantify and predict the carbon and water balances of ecosystems or to estimate how vegetation will change under future climate change.
 For these purposes different kinds of ecosystem models exist that represent different processes, that are used in diagnostic or prognostic modes, or that are based on empirical or physical descriptions of processes (Figure).
-The application of ecosystem models requires a careful evaluation against observations (e.g. Forkel et al. 2014, 2015, 2016).
+I contributed to the development of the LPJmL dynamic global vegetation model (Schaphoff et al. 2018a).
+The application of ecosystem models requires a careful evaluation against observations (e.g. Forkel et al. 2014, 2015, 2016, Schaphoff et al. 2018b).
 Moreover, I also use satellite datasets to improve global vegetation models (Forkel et al. 2014) or to develop new model approaches (Forkel et al. 2017).